RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   change the current theme for all plugins.
 * Plain and Rich text fonts for all plugins are now changed in `General > Appearance`.

-#### Editor
-* Add highlighting and code completion to all file types supported by Pygments (a syntax highlighting library)
-* Use `Ctrl+M` and `Ctrl+Alt+M` to visually create matrices and vectors.
-It also works on the Python and IPython consoles.
-* Add a new file switcher inspired by the Sublime Text one, which can be called with the `Ctrl+P` shortcut.
-It can also be used to look for classes, functions and methods inside a file, using the `@my_function` syntax.

 #### IPython console
 * Drop support for IPython 3.0 and older versions.